TheChernoCommunity/UmikoBot/README.md

 And of course, the **[documentation](https://git-scm.com/docs)** always helps.

 We talked about remotes just a bit earlier.
 We came across the `origin` which is another name for your fork.
-The remote from you forked your fork, is usually called `upstream`.
+The remote from where you forked your fork is usually called `upstream`.
 To list the remotes you have, use

 ```
 git remote -v